Our open research policies

 Please note, payment of an APC or BPC is independent of, and holds no bias over, the editorial and peer review processes operated by the Emerald Open Research, journal and book teams.

 - If your manuscript is accepted by one of our platinum (sponsored) fully open access journals you will not be asked to pay an APC.
 Publishing costs are covered via sponsorship or subsidies.

 - If you are based in a location classified as a low or lower-middle income country by the World Bank, you may be eligible for an APC waiver or reduced APC rate.
 See our APC waiver policy below.

 - A number of organisations have established partnerships with us to cover the costs of an agreed number of gold open access articles from their regions.
 You can view a list of these on our Open access publishing agreements page.

 There are a number of ways you can publish gold OA with Emerald; all our journals offer a gold OA option, our Emerald Open Research platform is fully gold OA, or you can publish a gold OA book.
 To find out more about the options available, visit our Open Research page.

 Fully Open Access (Sponsored) – also referred to as 'Platinum Open Access'

 Our Sponsored Open Access journals, also commonly referred to as ‘Platinum Open Access’, are published in partnership with organizations such as universities and associations.
 There are no charges for the author for these sponsored publications.

 Emerald is committed to making open access accessible and inclusive to all and supports publication of research from low- or middle-income countries.
 This is why we invest in a waiver programme that allows authors from these countries to publish their work in our fully open access titles either without charge or with a 50% discount.

-Our fully open access titles include Emerald Open Research, the International Journal of Climate Change Strategies and Management, and the Journal of Mental Illness.
+Our fully open access titles include Emerald Open Research, International Journal of Climate Change Strategies and Management, and Mental Illness journal.